-Field operation.
 Once the magnetometer has been tuned, it is ready to be used in the field.
-This instrument can be expected to perform well in a wide variety of circumstances except that it will not work effectively in urban areas or in the immediate vicinity of power lines.
+This instrument can be expected to perform well in a wide variety of circumstances, except that it will not work effectively in urban areas or in the immediate vicinity of power lines.

 When the magnetometer is operating normally, a three second polarization period continually alternates with a three second precession period.
 During the former, the operator hears nothing in the headphones.
 During the latter, a sound is heard which can be divided into two components.
 The first of these is a crackling and whooshing static that remains at a constant level throughout the period.
 This static is merely electrical "noise" and should be entirely disregarded.
-The second component consists of a much purer tone which starts out at a fairly high amplitude but gradually diminishes (in about 2.5 seconds) to a point where it can no longer be heard above the noise.
-This tone is the proton precession signal.
-With a bit of practice, the operator's ear becomes attuned to the proton signal and easily sorts it out from the background noise.
+The second component consists of a much purer tone, which starts out at a fairly high amplitude, but gradually diminishes (in about 2 seconds) to a point where it can no longer be heard above the noise.
+This tone is the proton precession signal; at first, the operator may have some difficulty recognizing it with all the static present.
+After a bit of practice, however, the operator's ear becomes attuned to the proton signal and easily sorts it out from the background noise.

-A steady decline in the proton signal's amplitude indicates a constant magnetic field, while a wavering decline or a series of "beats" indicates the presence of an anomaly.
+A steady decline in the proton signal's amplitude indicates a constant magnetic field, while a wavering decline, or a series of "beats," indicates the presence of an anomaly.
 The strength of the anomaly is proportional to the number of beats heard: the more beats, the stronger the anomaly.
-One exception is that in the presence of an extremely strong anomaly (almost invariably one caused by iron) the proton signal disappears almost immediately, being referred to as a "killed signal."
-(Aitken 1961: 46; 1970: 687).
+One exception is that in the presence of an extremely strong anomaly (almost invariably one caused by iron), the proton signal disappears almost immediately, being referred to as a "killed signal."7 The sensitivity of the instrument is determined by the length of time the proton signal remains audible.
+The smallest anomaly detectable can be calculated with the following formula: